-Everyone will, in the end, pay for the affect the Plastic Tax has on the manufacturers and importers of the affected products as the prices will be increased to the consumer to compensate.
+Everyone will, in the end, pay for the affect the Plastic Packaging Tax has on the manufacturers and importers of the affected products, as the prices will be increased to the consumer to compensate.

-Care and due diligence will be required when there is a supply chain involved to establish who is liable to the tax.
+Care and due diligence is required when there is a supply chain involved to establish who is liable to the tax.

 If you buy or sell any of the below products you will need to start looking for eco-friendly alternatives, products that contain 30%+ recycled content or performance grade products that minimise the effect of the plastic tax.

 Make a list of all your affected product lines

 Speak to your suppliers and ask what the recycled content is in the affected products